herpiko/unk/README.md

 <a href="https://github.com/qmk/qmk_firmware/"><img width="200" src="https://qmk.131719.xyz/assets/images/badge-dark.svg"></a>

 UNK stands for Ultimate Ngoprek Keyboard, my own version of <a href="https://ultimatehackingkeyboard.com/">UHK</a>.
-Hope this will be my endgame (I know it's a lie) keyboard. ~~This is still a work-in-progress build logs.~~ <a href="https://github.com/herpiko/unk/blob/master/README.md#build-logs">The build logs is nearly complete</a>.
+You can read the build log <a href="https://github.com/herpiko/unk#build-logs">here</a>.

+I still want the original UHK but can't afford it for now.
+It's an expensive keyboard, the shipping cost alone is crazy 🙈.
+If you like this project and you want to <a href="https://karyakarsa.com/herpiko">buy me a coffe</a>, I'll be glad 😉.

+If you are building one yourself and encountered any issue, feel free to open an issue in this GitHub repository.
+I'll respond ASAP.

+I love building things.
+If you want this keyboard and  have resources (e.g. money) but don't have time to deal with tin, cables and failures, I can help you to build one.
+By doing this, you're supporting me to iterate the UNK into a better version.
+Please to reach me at herpiko@gmail.com.

 <img src="/images/unkrev1.jpg">